Preface from the Author

 Take a look at the ad below.
-Purple has 2.2 millions visitors.
+Purple has 2.3 million website visitors.
 Real people saw this ad… Every.
 Single.
 Month.
 How does it make you feel?

-Not only do I trust them less, I’m annoyed:
+Annoyed, right?
+Not only do I trust them less, but:

 - Where should my eyes look?

 - All the deals?
 What deals?
 Why should I trust you?